okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/filtering-maps.md

 <todo>Screencast of map URLs</todo>

->> **Important**: The URLs must be publicly accessible, as the visual will load the maps directly from the web using the client browser.
+>> **IMPORTANT**: The URLs must be publicly accessible, as the visual will load the maps directly from the web using the client browser.
 See the [Importing Maps](importing.md) section for more information.

 Unfortunately, since the Map URLs feature causes a data aggregation on the client side, some limitations apply:
 - Drill mode is disabled